 These web pages explain how the RPP works for student participants, course instructors, and student/faculty researchers.

-Here is general information about the RPP:
+General information about the RPP

 Note: The RPP for the semester officially closes the last regular day of classes (not the last day of final exams) at 6:00 pm.
 All research participation (including non-study writing assignments) must be completed by this time.